Tapioca is a classic dessert that is simple, creamy, delicious, and timeless. Add fresh fruit and you have a crowd-pleaser for sure!

 For this recipe:

 After the tapioca has sat for 3 hours, pour all the contents into a medium saucepan.
-Add to the tapioca the remaining 2 cups of milk, salt, sugar, and egg yolks, then heat on medium heat, stirring frequently.
+Add the remaining 2 cups of milk, salt, sugar, and egg yolks to the tapioca, then heat on medium heat, stirring frequently.
 Bring the tapioca to a simmer.
 You do not want to bring the mixture to a boil because you risk scalding your milk.
-You want it to be steaming and to see movement in the saucepan, but not a boil.
+Instead, you want it to be steaming and see movement in the saucepan, but not a boil.
 Once you reach a simmer, turn it down to a low simmer (medium-low heat), and let it simmer uncovered for 10 to 15 minutes, continuing to stir constantly.
 It will begin to thicken as the eggs cook, and the tapioca absorbs more of the liquid.

 Once your tapioca is done, remove it from the heat and stir in the vanilla.
 Let the tapioca cool for 15 minutes.

 While the tapioca is cooling, prepare your egg whites.
 With a handheld beater, beat the egg whites with 1 tablespoon granulated sugar.
 Beat until stiff peaks form. **Stiff peaks are peaks that do not collapse when you lift your beater (turn the beater off before lifting it, I’ve made this mistake…).
 This should only take a couple of minutes.
 Next, gently fold the egg whites into the tapioca.

 You can serve the tapioca warm or chill it in the refrigerator for 4 hours.
 Top with the fresh fruit of your choice and enjoy!!

 - 1 cup small pearl tapioca, not granulated or quick-cooking

 - ⅔ cup granulated sugar + 1 tablespoon (for egg whites)

 - 2 eggs, yolk separated from whites

 - blueberries, raspberries, strawberries, mango, or other fresh fruit